vogueversestudio-sys/interview-sdet-qa/07_Review_Agile_SDLC_Framework.md

 ## Q14.
 What is difference between functional and non functional testing

-Software testing is broadly classified into Functional Testing and Non-Functional Testing.
+Software testing is classified into Functional Testing and Non-Functional Testing.

-Functional testing verifies what the application does according to the business requirements, whereas Non-Functional testing verifies how well the application performs in terms of performance, security, usability, and reliability.
+Functional testing verifies what the application does according to the business requirements.
+And Non-Functional testing verifies how well the application performs in terms of performance, security, usability.

 ---